OlegBadunenko/OlegBadunenko.github.io/README.md

 Where do you and your country stand in happiness pursuit?
 An application of the Stochastic Frontier Ordered Choice Model (w/ José M. Cordero and Subal C. Kumbhakar)

-The Effect of Funding for Disadvantaged Students on Academic Underachievement (w/ Deni Mazrekaj, Kristof De Witte, and Subal C.
-Kumbhakar)

 ## Research Grant